Eastern Long Island Audubon Society Eastern Long Island Audubon Society

 Eastern Long Island Audubon Society is a Chapter of the National Audubon Society serving the communiites from Patchogue to Montauk along the South Shore of Long Island, including western Riverhead, Brookhaven, Southampton and East Hampton.

-Monday Evening, October 2nd @ 7 pm
+Monday Evening, August 4 at 7 pm